So you are aware, if you have not purchased VyprVPN yet, you will not be able to finish this tutorial.

 There is not a lot of information out there on how to install and set up VyprVPN on the Amazon Fire TV Stick so i figured I would create a tutorial.
 I created a very similar tutorial for NordVPN and the Firestick which has been extremely helpful to a lot of people, so why not do the same for VyprVPN.

 Vypr VPN has a native Android app that can be downloaded from the Play Store, but it wasn’t specifically built to be used on the Firestick.
 So, here is a little tutorial that will help you get a very solid VPN up and running on your Fire TV stick.
 If you don’t have VyprVPN yet, you can click here to sign up and get 3 months free..
-It’s only $5/month for the one year plan and they have a 3-day free trial which is pretty cool, so in case you are struggling to set it up for some reason, you can always just cancel.
+It’s only $3.75/month for the one-year plan if you use that link for three months free and they have a 3-day free trial which is pretty cool, so in case you are struggling to set it up for some reason, you can always just cancel.
 But with this tutorial, you should have no issues.

 I assume most people are here to use this VPN for Kodi, which Vypr VPN is perfect for because it is so secure.
 But it is also great if you watch other things on your Fire TV Stick like Netflix or Amazon Prime Video which have geo-restricted content.
 That is what I personally use it for and highly recommend a VPN.